ObamaCare Medicaid Expansion

 Who Qualifies for Medicaid?

 Medicaid works differently in every State.
-The eligibility guidelines for Medicaid are set by the Federal Government and then some State’s choose to expand them.
-This is how it worked before ObamaCare and due to the Medicaid expansion opt-out it still works this way today.
+The Federal Government used to set the eligibility guidelines for Medicaid, and some states chose to expand the guidelines.
+This is how it worked before ObamaCare, and due to the Medicaid expansion opt-out, it still works this way today.

 • To be eligible for coverage, a person must belong to an eligible group (generally: children, pregnant women, parents, blind or disabled persons, and the elderly) and meet the financial eligibility requirements for that group.

-• Prior to the ACA, the federal government already mandated that eligibility levels for children and pregnant women be at least 100-133 percent (see table below), but eligibility levels for parents could be much lower, and states were not required to cover adults without dependent children at all.
+• Before the ACA, the federal government had mandated that eligibility levels for children and pregnant women be at least 100-133 percent (see table below), but eligibility levels for parents could be much lower, and states were not required to cover adults without dependent children at all.

 • As of December 2009, eligibility levels for parents in 17 states were at or below 50 percent FPL (which is $11,725 for a family of four in 2012).
 Another 17 states set eligibility levels for parents at or below 100 percent FPL (which is $23,550 for a family of four in 2013).

-• The eligibility requirements of Medicaid leave about 20 million people in the gap between affording insurance and being eligible for Medicaid.
+• The eligibility requirements of Medicaid leave about 20 million people in the gap between being able to afford insurance and being eligible for Medicaid.